reportportal/docs/src/md/src/WorkWithReports/FilteringLaunches.md

 values are available:

 -   **Tags** - 1 symbol is enough for this search.
-The system searches for launches with the specified tag(s).
+The system searches for launches with the specified tag(s) or without specified tag(s).
 Several tags may be specified.
-This filter has next conditions: AND/OR.
+This filter has next conditions: ALL/ANY and WITHOUT ALL/WITHOUT ANY.

 You can find items by a tag in just one click.
 If you click on a required tag under the launch name, the system will display all test items of the current level that have this tag.

 -   **Owner** - At least 3 symbols are required for this search.
 The system searches for the launches owned by specified